- What week should we collect the data?

 - Click on the View Report button

-- The report will include a total number of uses for each workstation type.
-It will also include the Total Bookings.
-Use the “Total Bookings” number for your annual report.
+- The report will include the number of attended bookings.
+Use this number for your annual report.

 - Pick a week that is neither unusually busy nor unusually slow.